-3.2 Delivery, Redelivery of ship
+3.3 Delivery, Redelivery of vessel

-Agreement on when the ship needs to be delivered by the owner to the charterer: Laycan (laydays cancelling): ship must arrive at agreed location in the charter party between lay days and cancelling date and render a notice of readiness to the charterer; meaning the ship is ready in all respects for cargo operations.
+Agreement on when the vessel needs to be delivered by the owner to the charterer: Laycan (laydays cancelling): vessel must arrive at agreed location as per the charter party between lay days and cancelling date and render a notice of readiness to the charterer; meaning the vessel is ready in all respects for cargo operations.
 This is the so called "approach or ballast voyage".
-If the ship does not arrive within this period, the charterer has the right to cancel the charter party and look for another ship.
+If the vessel does not arrive within this period, the charterer has the right to cancel the charter party and look for another vessel.

-For voyage charter parties: after loading the cargo in the load port under common law, and in most other jurisdictions, and under most charter parties, the master has an obligation to proceed on the voyage to the discharge port with due despatch, i.e. without reasonable delay and without deviating.
+For voyage charter parties: after loading the cargo in the load port under common law, and in most other jurisdictions, and under most charter parties, the master has an obligation to proceed on the voyage to the discharge port with due despatch, i.e. without reasonable delay, without deviating and with the charter speed as agreed in the charter party.
 Clear wording in charter parties, bills of lading and other contracts of carriage is needed to protect owners from claims for breach of the due despatch obligation.
 As there may be mandatory national laws that cannot be overridden, an indemnity provision in favour of the owners is also required.

-If a virtual arrival scheme has been implemented, the owners can tender a valid NOR before the ship is an arrived ship.
+If a virtual arrival scheme has been implemented, the owners can tender a valid NOR before the vessel is an arrived vessel.
 It allows a master to adjust speed to arrive at the port of destination.

-Other charter parties allow the charterer to adjust speed for e.g. Just In Time arrival.
+Other charter parties (e.g. time charter party) allow the charterer to adjust speed for e.g. Just In Time arrival.

-After arriving at the discharge port (depending on the terms), tendering NOR and completing the last discharge (last hose or arm), the ship will be redelivered by the charterer to the owner, so the ship can proceed to the next charterer, to arrive again between lay and cancel date.
+After arriving at the discharge port (depending on the terms), tendering NOR and completing the last discharge (last hose or arm), the vessel will be redelivered by the charterer to the owner, so the vessel can proceed to the next charterer, to arrive again between lay and cancel date.
+Or, if the vessel does not have a new charter yet, follow orders of the owner (e.g. bunkering, anchoring, repairs or steam up to a new area)

-3.3 Time allowed for loading / discharging (voyage charter party only)
+3.4 Time allowed for loading / discharging (voyage charter party only)

-Laytime specifies the number of hours allowed to load/discharge cargo after Notice Of Readiness.
-More hours result in demurrage costs to be paid by charterer to owner; less hours result in despatch costs to be paid by owner to charterer
+Laytime specifies the number of hours allowed to load/discharge cargo after tendering Notice Of Readiness.
+More hours used by cargo operations result in demurrage costs to be paid by charterer to owner.
+Less hours used for cargo operations result in despatch; in the bulk industry paid by owner to charterer, in the tanker industry this is less common.